Trust in digital technologies is an "error"

 Three main messages

-1. It is a categorical mistake to claim that one trusts a digital artefact, at best we can rely on such artefacts.
-Taking this attitude helps us to prevent dangerous antropomorphisations that only benefit the industry.
+- It is a categorical mistake to claim that one trusts a digital artefact, at best we can rely on such artefacts.
+Adoptingthis attitude helps us to prevent dangerous anthropomorphisms that only benefit the industry.

-2. In the field of medicine, we should welcome the use of AI algorithms, particularly in the context of medical diagnosis, but since our main goal with respect to this kind of technology is to ensure its reliability we should lead open-ended discussion about what we want (or do not want) from medical AI.
+- In the field of medicine, we should welcome the use of AI algorithms, particularly in the context of medical diagnosis, but since our main goal with respect to this kind of technology is to ensure its reliability we should conduct open-ended discussions about what we want (or do not want) from medical AI.

-3. Digital communication tools can strengthen existing trust relationships, especially relationships between citizens, by enabling non-instrumental user interaction that reduces anonymity and abstraction.
+- Digital communication tools can strengthen existing trust relationships, especially concerning relationships between citizens, by enabling non-instrumental user interaction that reduces anonymity and abstraction.

 For detailed information on the researchers' methodology and further background on the research project, please visit the NRP 77 project website.